Cairo Travel Guide 2026: Pyramids, GEM, Costs & Itineraries

 Cairo’s newer satellite cities are home to the city’s best international hotels and serviced apartments.
 The distances from major tourist sites are considerable — factor in 45–60 minutes to Giza in traffic — but if comfort and space matter more than proximity, these areas deliver.

-Wherever you stay, Uber and Careem are the most reliable ways to get around Cairo.
+Wherever this Cairo travel guide leads you to stay, Uber and Careem are the most reliable ways to get around the city.
 Agree on a destination via the app rather than flagging roadside taxis, particularly for airport transfers.

 Cairo Travel Guide: Luxury shopping mall interior with a large glass dome ceiling and upscale stores.